Introduction

 - Linked to Consumer Price Index for Industrial Workers (CPI-IW).

-- Applicable to pensioners (as Dearness Relief).
+- Applicable to pensioners (as Deaess Relief).

 - Paid in addition to HRA (House Rent Allowance) and other allowances.